HyVar/hyvar-rec/README.md

 It can therefore be used simply sending a get request to the server deployed by using docker.

 The file to build the docker images is contained in the docker folder.
-In the following we will give the instructions to deploy hyvar rec locally assuming the use of a Linux machine.
+In the following we will give the instructions to deploy hyvar-rec locally assuming the use of a Linux machine.
 Similar task can be performed on other operating systems and we invite the interested user to consult the docker manual to find out how to perform the same task on his/her operating system.

 The Dockerfile needed to generate the container image is stored in the docker subfolder.
 Assuming Docker is installed and \<PATH\> is the path to the hyvar-rec folder, it is possible to deploy hyvar-rec with:

 ```
 sudo docker build -t hyvarrec <PATH>/docker
 sudo docker run -d -p 9000:9001 --name hyvarrec_container hyvarrec
 ```
-Some test examples file can be located in the test subfolder.

 Assuming \<SPEC\> is the string containing the fm specification and \<CONTEXT\>
 the string containing the contextual information (please see below for the formal